HomeLatest NewsCyber SecurityGrok AI curbs in Southeast Asia expose gaps in AI governance, security executive says

 Preferred Source of Google

-He said AI tools increasingly act autonomously, process sensitive and interact with critical operational systems, making them comparable to a new class of digital identity that often operates beyond traditional security and oversight frameworks.
+He said AI tools increasingly act autonomously, process sensitive data and interact with critical operational systems, making them comparable to a new class of digital identity that often operates beyond traditional security and oversight frameworks.

 Advertisement